Slingerland Drum Company: Marching drums

 Slingerland marching drums were produced as early as the 1920s.
 By the 1970s, the Slingerland line of marching equipment had become very popular in marching bands, colleges, and drum corps.
 During the late 1970s, Slingerland introduced its TDR marching snare drum, with a novel strainer and synthetic-gut snare that produced a distinctive sound.
 Another late-70s innovation was the Slingerland cutaway multi-tenors that were carried in trio, quad, or quint arrangements.
 The cutaway design was first used in 1977 by the Santa Clara Vanguard under drum captain Fred Sanford and the Oakland Crusaders under Tom Float.
 Famous drum corps such as the 27th Lancers Drum and Bugle Corps of Revere, Massachusetts under Charlie Poole, the Bridgemen of Bayonne, New Jersey under Dennis Delucia, the Chicago Cavaliers under Gus Barbaro and Brian Callahan, the Pittsburgh Royal Crusaders and the General Butler Vagabonds all used Slingerland equipment in the late 1970s and early 1980s.
 In the early 1980s, Slingerland was gaining significant market share, but the company was sold, and corporate finances fell apart.
 By the late 1980s, Slingerland had fallen behind technologically, and Ludwig-Musser, and especially Pearl drums, began to pick up its market share.

 Manufacturing

 For most of the company's pre-1970s history, Slingerland's manufacturing processes were not standardized in the way that modern large-scale manufacturing companies' are.
 Exceptions to nearly every strict product taxonomy existed.
 This is due in large part to the fact that parts would often be left over from year to year and would be used by workers even though some of those parts had been officially discontinued from the line.

 Legacy

 Jean-Paul Gaster of the American rock band Clutch uses Slingerland drums, and is described as one of the last drummers to play rock using "vintage weapons," besides Neil Hennessy of the punk rock band the Lawrence Arms.

-Jamie Oliver, veteran drummer of English punk rock band UK Subs, frequently appears live with his beloved vintage silver tone Slingerland.
+Jamie Oliver, veteran drummer of English punk rock band UK Subs, frequently appears live with his vintage silver tone Slingerland.
 In addition, drummer Jean-Marc Butty uses vintage Slingerland Drums with PJ Harvey.